Sound of Impact

-Sound of Impact is a live album by the post-hardcore band Big Black.
+Sound of Impact, also known as You Got It All, Dad!
+We're Gonna Hit!
+(Sound of Impact.), is a live album by the American post-hardcore band Big Black.
 It was released in limited edition in 1987.
 The band did not include its name anywhere on the album.

 Critical reception

 Alternative Rock wrote that the album captured a "typically brutal" live performance.